maegant/maegant.github.io/_pages/about.md

   #   <p>555 your office number</p>
   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>
 news: false  # includes a list of news items
 recent_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Maegan Tucker.
-I'm currently a PhD candidate at Caltech, under the advisement of [Dr. Aaron Ames](http://ames.caltech.edu/).
+I'm an <a href='https://twitter.com/maegan_tucker1/status/1602433014713098240'>incoming Assistant Professor</a> at Georgia Tech (starting January 2024) and currently a PhD candidate at Caltech, under the advisement of [Dr. Aaron Ames](http://ames.caltech.edu/).
 My research is centered around achieving stable and user-preferred locomotion on robotic assistive devices using formal methods from both **nonlinear control theory** and **machine learning**.
 My research has been supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the Caltech [RoAMS initiative](http://www.roams.caltech.edu/).

 <center>
 <a href="/research/" class="btn btn-sm z-depth-0" role="button">Research Overview</a>